 YouTube is Gen Z (sports) fans’ preferred platform, with 49% saying they use it several times per week, followed by Instagram (44%), Snapchat (37%), and TikTok (31%).

-To appease new and younger NBA fans, the league has made a concerted effort to modernize the distribution of its content across major social platforms.
-In fact, the NBA has become a leader in digital content, appealing to Gen Z sports fans more than any other major sports league.
+To appease new and younger basketball fans, the league has made a concerted effort to modernize the distribution of its content across major social platforms.
+In fact, the association has become a leader in digital content, appealing to Gen Z sports fans more than any other major sports league.

 “Forty percent of the league’s core fan base is under 35, and the league is finding success engaging young fans online, where it has 148 million followers across the major social media platforms — more than the other U.S. leagues combined.
 It has seen 43 percent growth in social media views in the past three years.”